expo/expo/docs/pages/classic/building-standalone-apps.md

 ### Android

-- **To run it on your Android emulator**, first build your project with the apk flag by running `expo build:android -t apk`, and you can drag and drop the **.apk** into the emulator.
+- **To run it on your Android Emulator**, first build your project with the apk flag by running `expo build:android -t apk`, and you can drag and drop the **.apk** into the emulator.
 - **To run it on your Android device**, make sure you have the Android platform tools installed along with `adb`, then just run `adb install app-filename.apk` with [USB debugging enabled on your device](https://developer.android.com/studio/run/device.html#device-developer-options) and the device plugged in.

 ### iOS